munkyjunky/generator-hubot-script-babel/README.md

 When using `npm publish` the included npm prepublish script and .npmignore will webpack your ES6 JavaScript, and exclude any build files from the published package.

-## Roadmap
-- Stub a unit test for testing HTTP requests to hubot (such as webhooks)
-- Add code coverage reporting for tests

 ## License